jafl/jx_application_framework/programs/jxlayout/README.md

 variable that has already been declared, one can enclose the name in brackets.
 This is primarily useful for arrays (e.g. `<radioButton[2]>`).

+Note that unnamed objects can prevent stable translation, since the keys may change when the layout changes.
+Use `--require-obj-names` to disallow unnamed objects.

 `class_map` defines how objects that `fdesign` understands map to JX classes.
 Classes that are not listed in this file and custom classes derived directly from `JXWidget` can be included in the `.fd` file by